JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     			no backup & restore
     			no high availability
+                non-persistant
     			multi-threaded

     DocumentDb
         aws version of mongoDb
         no sql, json data
         same as aurora

     Neptune
     	aws version of graph